noahd223/task-manager/README.md

 - **Completing Tasks**: Tap on a task to mark it as complete/incomplete
 - **Deleting Tasks**: Tap the × button on any task to delete it
 - **Filtering Tasks**: Use the filter buttons to view All, Active, or Completed tasks

-## Third-Party Libraries

-This project uses several third-party libraries to enhance functionality:

-- **expo-router**: For file-based routing and navigation
-- **react-native-reanimated**: For smooth, native-driven animations
-- **react-native-gesture-handler**: For handling touch interactions and gestures
-- **expo-haptics**: For providing haptic feedback on interactions
-- **@expo/vector-icons**: For beautiful, consistent icons

-## Development

-The project structure is organized as follows:
-- `/app`: Main application screens and routing
-- `/components`: Reusable UI components
-- `/hooks`: Custom React hooks for state management
-- `/constants`: App-wide constants and configuration

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.